Message from the Director

 If you would like to contact Paige please email

-Kim Brown, MBA, Community Research Program Manager and Strategist
+Kim Brown, MBA, Community Research Senior Manager and Strategist

 Kim joined OHSU in January 2015 to help develop a team and a support structure for growing and strengthening community-academic partnerships and community engaged research across Oregon.
 She oversees the Community Research Liaison team and works closely with each Liaison to develop strategies that support the research and training needs of their communities and the research coalition project that is selected by a local steering committee to address a health priority in the region.
 Kim works closely with OHSU researchers, programs and institutes to identify needs and develop resources that build capacity for community engaged research.
 She is also responsible for developing strategies and processes for the Community Research Hub, including; community assessment tools, project management systems, communication tools and planning, reporting, and evaluation of the program.
 Kim works closely with the Campus for Rural Health team in Klamath Falls, Coos Bay and in Eastern Oregon and helps support IPE students' involvement in rural community-based projects that assist local partners in incorporating data-driven decision making and address health disparities.